aguilart/SporeSize/README.md

 -SporeSize_SporeOutput.R
 (here you find how to create figure 3 and 4, it is appropriately labelled in the script the specifc code for the figures)

+-kew.R # This is for the histogram of seed size

+-EggData.R # This is for the density plot of Egg size variation

 b) the data:

 -AMF_Spore_Database_Volume.csv